Matt Duchene Game Preview: Stars vs. Flames

 Duchene Stats vs. the Flames

-- On the defensive side, the Flames are giving up 64 total goals (3.4 per game) which ranks 23rd in the league.
+- The Flames are 22nd in goals allowed, giving up 72 total goals (3.3 per game) in the league.

 |2023-2024 Season